2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/LucyKafanov/status/1288730409170157568

-### Protestor singled out and arrested | July 30th
+### Protester singled out and arrested | July 30th

-Federal officers charge into crowd of protestors.
-One protestor is singled out and arrested without apparent cause.
+Federal officers charge into crowd of protesters.
+One protester is singled out and arrested without apparent cause.

-Officers rip a sign away from another protestor and destroy it.
+Officers rip a sign away from another protester and destroy it.

-Officers then shove other protestors away as they form a circle around the arrestee.
+Officers then shove other protesters away as they form a circle around the arrestee.

 tags: protester, arrest, property-destruction, push, shove